 First, let’s be careful with that word.
 An employee is somebody on your payroll.
 You have to withhold taxes and even pay part of their tax burden.
 Remember the self-employment tax above?
 You have to pay it.
 When possible, freelancers prefer to hire contractors (other freelancers) because the employer doesn’t have to worry about the taxes.
 It all falls on the contractor.

-You don’t get to choose.
+You don’t get to choose whether to hire them as a contractor or employee.
 How you use that person determines if they’re a contractor or employee.
 For example, do you control what the worker does and how they perform their job?
 If the answer is yes, they’re an employee of your company.
-Before hiring help, read about the difference between an employee and a contractor at the IRS website.
+Before hiring help, read about the difference between an employee and a contractor on the IRS website.

 If you hire a contractor and they make more than $600 per year, you have to file a Form 1099 reporting their wages.
 If they’re an employee, you file a W-2 form.